Rape and pregnancy statement controversies in the 2012 United States elections: Richard Mourdock

 Richard Mourdock was the Indiana State Treasurer and 2012 Republican Senate nominee who had defeated six-term incumbent U.S. Senator Richard Lugar in the May 2012 Republican primary election with support from the Tea Party movement.
-On October 23, 2012, two weeks before the election, Mourdock was asked about abortion during a debate with Democrat nominee Joe Donnelly.
+On October 23, 2012, two weeks before the election, Mourdock was asked about abortion during a debate with Democratic nominee Joe Donnelly.
 He said:

 I know there are some who disagree and I respect their point of view but I believe that life begins at conception.
 The only exception I have to have an abortion is in that case of the life of the mother.
 I just struggled with it myself for a long time but I came to realize: Life is that gift from God that I think even if life begins in that horrible situation of rape, that it is something that God intended to happen.

 Dan Parker, chairman of the Indiana Democratic Party said, "As a pro-life Catholic, I'm stunned and ashamed that Richard Mourdock believes God intended rape".

 He also said, "Victims of rape are victims of an extremely violent act, and mine is not a violent God.
 Do we need any more proof that Richard Mourdock is an extremist who's out of touch with Hoosiers?"
 The day after the debate, Mourdock issued a statement saying, "God creates life, and that was my point.
 God does not want rape, and by no means was I suggesting that he does.
 Rape is a horrible thing, and for anyone to twist my words otherwise is absurd and sick."
 He later said at a press conference, "I believe God controls the universe.
 I don't believe biology works in an uncontrolled fashion."
 The controversy likely contributed to Mourdock's loss to Representative Joe Donnelly, and Tom LoBianco of Associated Press' The Big Story commented upon the similarities to Akin's comments.